-The painful and debilitating effects of a sports injury or exercise injury can plague everyone from regular exercisers, to weekend warriors, to the most aggressive athletes.
-Our approach to sports medicine successfully addresses exercise injury that stems from long-term wear and tear damage to soft tissues and joints.
-Often even acute sports and exercise injury are caused by a weakening of these same musculoskeletal components resulting in imbalances and instability of the kinetic chain.
+The painful and debilitating effects of a sports injury or exercise injury can plague everyone from regular exercisers, to weekend warriors and aggressive athletes.
+Our approach to sports medicine addresses exercise injury that stems from long-term wear and tear damage to soft tissues and joints.
+Often, acute sports and exercise injury are caused by a weakening of these same tissues, resulting in posture imbalances and instability.

 Dr. Nemirovsky will establish whether your exercise injury is the result of a traumatic event, overuse, or a combination of the two.
 Often strength and muscle imbalances, general inflexibility, or poor fitness and conditioning are the root of both types of injuries.

 Integrating the latest advancements, Dr. Nemirovsky combines Active Release Technique® (ART), Cold-Laser Light Therapy, and Cox Flexion Distraction Technique for correction and restoration.
-This layered approach to sports medicine, physical therapy, and chiropractic care starts with the manipulation and mobilization of soft tissues and joints to repair a musculoskeletal dysfunction.
+This layered approach to sports medicine, physical therapy, and chiropractic care starts with the manipulation and mobilization of soft tissues and joints to repair musculoskeletal problems.

 Athletes and active adults also benefit from Dr. Nemirovsky’s musculoskeletal analysis prior to injury.
 Sports medicine prevention strategies are elevated by his expert assessment of any dysfunctions that could lead to an exercise injury and pain in the future.
 His preventative treatments and advice can significantly optimize your performance and reduce your risk of exercise injury.